SciRuby/sciruby.com/source/_posts/2017-08-29-gsoc-2017-support-to-import-export-of-more-formats.markdown

 or Web Development, by serving as a general purpose conversion library.

 Through this summer, I worked on adding support for various Importers and Exporters while also porting some existing modules.
-Please feel free to find a comprehensive set of useful links in
+Feel free to find a comprehensive set of useful links in
 [Final Work Submission](https://athityakumar.github.io/blog/posts/GSoC_2017_-_Final_Work_Submission/)
 and [README](https://github.com/athityakumar/daru-io/blob/master/README.md).
-Before proceeding any further, the reader might also be interested in having a look at [Rails example](https://daru-examples-io-view-rails.herokuapp.com/) and [the code](https://github.com/Shekharrajak/daru_examples_io_view_rails) making it work.
+Before proceeding any further, you might also be interested in checking out a sample showcase of [Rails example](https://daru-examples-io-view-rails.herokuapp.com/) and [the code](https://github.com/Shekharrajak/daru_examples_io_view_rails) making it work.